- FAQ (frequently asked questions)

 10. Can I have a traditional headstock?
 Can you apply another logo from another company?

-All Palir Guitars are built with our single signature designed headstock with the registered trademarked Palir logo.
+All Palir Guitars are built with our signature designed headstock with the registered trademarked Palir logo.
 We do not offer traditional headstocks.
 We do not have another design.
 We do not apply any logos other than our own trademarked Palir logo.

 11. Do you sell Paisley paper or Paisley bodies?